Margrete Auken

-Margrete Helle Auken (born 6 January 1945) is a Danish politician who has been serving as a Member of the European Parliament (MEP) since 2004.
+Margrete Helle Auken (born 6 January 1945) is a Danish politician who served as a Member of the European Parliament (MEP) from 2004 to 2024.
 She is a member of the Socialistisk Folkeparti, part of the European Green Party.
 She was also formerly a Member of the Folketing.

 Auken was educated at the University of Copenhagen and is a sognepræst (parish priest) at the Frederiksberg Church in the Church of Denmark.

 Political career

 Auken was a member of the Danish parliament from October 1979 to December 1990 and from September 1994 to June 2004.

 When she was elected as the sole candidate for SF for the European Parliament in 2004 Auken sparked an uproar in SF by choosing to join the European Green Party – European Free Alliance instead of the European United Left – Nordic Green League without the approval of SF.

-In parliament, Auken has been serving on the Committee on the Environment, Public Health and Food Safety since 2014.
-She had previously been a member of the Committee on Transport and Tourism (2004-2007), the Committee on Development (2005-2009).
+In parliament, Auken served on the Committee on the Environment, Public Health and Food Safety from 2014.
+She had previously been a member of the Committee on Transport and Tourism (2004–2007), the Committee on Development (2005–2009).
 In 2007 she also joined the Committee on Petitions.

-In addition to her committee assignments, Auken is a member of the delegation for relations with Palestine.
+In addition to her committee assignments, Auken was a member of the Delegation for relations with Palestine.
 She is also part of the European Parliament Intergroup on the Welfare and Conservation of Animals and the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas.

 Auken was re-elected in 2019.